-Q31.
-Will the written evidence be translated for me?
+(g) Will the written evidence be translated for me?

 You are not entitled to have all the documents of the proceedings translated; your interpreter will translate the evidence for you orally.
 In practice, only the most important evidence will be read aloud at trial and therefore this is all the interpreter will translate.
-If you want more evidence to be translated, you need to arrange it privately and you have to pay for it.
+If you want more evidence to be translated, you may need to ask the judge to order the translations.
+Otherwise you need to arrange it privately and you have to pay for it.

-Q32.
-Will the interpreter also assist me if I need to talk to my lawyer?
+(h) Will the interpreter also help me if I need to talk to my lawyer?

-The interpreter appointed by the judge/court will assist you when you talk privately with your lawyer during court hearings.
+The interpreter appointed by the judge/court will assist you when you talk privately with your lawyer during court hearings and before being questioned.
 If you are not able to communicate with your lawyer outside of the court or police station, then you must appoint a private interpreter of your choice and you must pay.
 If you have been granted legal aid, you may also ask to have an interpreter funded by the state to be appointed for you.

-Q33.
-Why is the victim taking part in the trial?
+(i) Why is the victim taking part in the trial?